-- NYRR launches the New York Road Runners Foundation as an initiative to give back to the community; the focus is on youth due to the nation’s obesity crisis and a lack of P.E. programs in NYC schools.
-In 1999 NYRR launches running programs in several NYC middle schools, a commitment to youth programming that has evolved into Rising New York Road Runners.
+- New York Road Runners Foundation launches to give back to the community; the focus is on youth due to the lack of middle school sports and P.E. programs in NYC schools.
+The first school was in Red Hook, Brooklyn, and then by the end of 1999 10 NYC schools were enrolled.

 - NYRR, in a demonstration of the power of running to help heal a shattered city, stages the New York City Marathon less than two months after the September 11 attacks.

 - NYRR signs a multi-year deal with financial services company ING as the first title sponsor of the New York City Marathon.